Q. Is Lisa Lutz your real name?

 Q. I read somewhere that you used to be a screenwriter.
 Is that true?

 A. I used to be a failed screenwriter.
 The experience is summed up best in an essay I wrote for Salon.
 Read "Confessions of a Hollywood Sellout" if you'd like to know more.

 A. Breakfast in bed while reading the New York Times.
 I do the crossword puzzle, even on Sunday, without any help.
 Then I write for an hour.
 In the afternoon, I usually go yachting or I fly my jet.
 Wait, no. You meant a typical day for me.
 That's a typical day for Stuart Woods.

 Hmmm, a typical day for me always involves the consumption of coffee (unless I'm being held hostage) and maybe some writing or thinking about writing, and almost without fail some teeth brushing.

-Q. I read somewhere that there is going to be a Spellman film.
-Is this true?
+Q. I heard that Spellman was going to be made into a movie.
+Is that true?